ietf-wg-cellar/flac-specification/flac.md

 - **Subframe**: A subframe header plus one or more encoded samples from a given channel.
 All subframes within a frame will contain the same number of samples.

-- ##Exponential-Golomb coding##: One of Robert Rice's universal coding schemes, FLAC's residual coder, compresses data by writing the number of bits to be read minus 1, before writing the actual value
+- **Exponential-Golomb coding**: One of Robert Rice's universal coding schemes, FLAC's residual coder, compresses data by writing the number of bits to be read minus 1, before writing the actual value.

 # Blocking